Nsustain/nsustain.com/README.md

   <b>What next?</b>
 </p>

-You can go see if there's any project you'd love to invest your time in on Nsustain, or you can become a contributor by forking this repository.
+You can go to Nsustain and see if there's any project you'd love to invest your time in, or you can become a contributor and therefore become one of us!
 Email soobinrho@nsustain.com
 if you have any question for us.
 We'll reply as promptly as possible.